Academic Integrity

 Progress Update:

-• Resources for developing an integrity pledge developed and shared through the Centre for Teaching and Learning.
+- Resources for developing an integrity pledge developed and shared through the CTL.

 Progress Update:

-• Support continues through resources made available on UBC’s Academic Integrity Website.
+- Support continued through resources made available on UBC’s academic integrity website.

-• Consultation opportunities with AIM program facilitator and Provost Office.
+- Consultation opportunities made available with the Academic Integrity Program Manager and Provost Office.

-• Workshops and professional development initiatives, and discussion of emerging issues through the Student Academic Success Committee.
+- Provided workshops, professional development initiatives and discussion of emerging issues through the SASC.

-• Collect relevant data from students, staff, and faculty members, on an ongoing basis, to support evidence-based decisions, processes, and initiatives.
+Collect relevant data from students, faculty and staff on an ongoing basis to support evidence-based decisions, processes and initiatives.

 Progress Update:

-• Deployment of the McCabe-ICAI Academic Integrity Survey across campuses with further consideration of data underway due to some anomalies in data received.
+- Deployed the McCabe-ICAI Academic Integrity Survey across campuses, with further consideration of data underway.

 Progress Update: